saputhebeast/saputhebeast/README.md

 - 🔭 I’m currently working on something coooool.
 - 👯 I’m looking to collaborate on projects that are using Python.
 - 🌱 I’m currently learning php and mathematics required for ML and Data Science.
-- :pencil2: I Write blogs on medium.com on free days.
+- :pencil2: I Write articles on medium.com on free days.

 <!--
 **saputhebeast/saputhebeast** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.